lingtalfi/Light_RealGenerator/personal/mydoc/pages/realgen-configuration-block.md

     # - as a prefix of the rendering.list_general_actions.action_id (list)
     # - as a prefix of the rendering.list_action_groups.action_id (list)
     # - as the plugin name in rendering.list_renderer.identifier (list)
+    # - as the plugin name in plugin (described in the miscellaneous "section" of the realist conception notes)
     plugin_name: Light_Kit_Admin

     # This section defines the table to generate configuration files for.
     # It's composed of two sections: add and remove.
     tables: